Stepping Into Uncertainty: Mohammed Zaqout’s Transformative Journey in Canada

 Our advocacy contributions have included support and leadership with the Canadian Experience Barrier Policy Project, the Trained to Save Lives Initiative, and the Refugee Claimant Tuition Project, among others.

-To receive updates from the Refugee Livelihood Lab, including recruitment notifications, add yourself to the email list here.
+To receive email updates from the Refugee Livelihood Lab, click below to add yourself to the mailing list.

 The Refugee Livelihood Lab is part of a growing movement supporting deep shifts in the systems which govern our lives towards equity, dignity, and sustainability for all people and the planet.